canonical/vanilla-framework/docs/utilities/font-metrics.md

 Then insert a `span` with class `u-visualise-font-metrics` in a heading, paragraph or button.

 The `$horisontal-bleed` variable (default value `2rem`) makes the lines protrude on either side of the element, in order to help align adjacent elements.
-To hide the bleed, use `@include vf-u-visualise-baseline(0)`.
+To remove the bleed, use `@include vf-u-visualise-baseline(0)`.

 For more information on font metrics, this <a class="p-link--external" href="http://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align">blog post</a> gives a good overview.